Azure/azure-sdk/docs/rust/introduction.md

 {% include requirement/MUST id="rust-client-api-version-override" %} allow the consumer to explicitly set a service API version when instantiating the service client.

+{% include requirement/MUST id="rust-client-api-version-format" %} define an enum with values for each supported service API version in the following format:

+* Starts with a "V".
+* Periods are replaced with "_".
+* The first letter of each word is capitalized.

+Examples:

+* "7.6-preview.1" -> `V7_6_Preview_1`
+* "2024-08-07-preview" -> `V2024_08_07_Preview`

 ##### Mocking {#rust-client-mocking}

 {% include requirement/MUST id="rust-client-mocking-trait-name" %} define a trait named after the client name + "Methods" e.g., `SecretClientMethods`.